Trex decking is a pioneering brand of composite decking. An alternative to costly and burdensome wooden decks, a Trex deck is durable and aesthetic.

 To avoid voiding your stain and scratch warranty, be sure to use a cloth or a soft bristle brush when cleaning.
 Also, you must clean up food spills up to seven days after they occur to be eligible under the stain warranty.

-Trex Deck Customer Reviews
+Trex Decking Reviews

 Trex decking is favored by customers for its durability and long lifespan.
 Users appreciate the low level of maintenance and resistance to scratching and staining.
 Customers also appreciate the lack of splinters, especially for homes with children.